-Justin Doyle is in great demand as an opera conductor as well, especially works by Wolfgang Amadeus Mozart, Joseph Haydn and Benjamin Britten, and productions of former seasons at the Opera North, at the Buxton Festival and at the Garsington Opera Festival.
-Additionally, Justin Doyle commits passionately to music from other cultures and musical education.
-Since 2018 Doyle has been visiting professor for Choral Conducting at the Hochschule für Musik Hanns Eisler Berlin.
-Furthermore, he is Distinguished Visiting Artist at the Finnish Sibelius Academy.
+Additionally, Doyle commits passionately to music from other cultures and to musical education.
+Since 2018 he has been Professor for Choral Conducting at the Hochschule für Musik Hanns Eisler Berlin, and he is Distinguished Visiting Artist at the Finnish Sibelius Academy.